noerjeffries/START-HERE/CONTRIBUTING.md

 #### 2. Feature Development [(visit repo)](https://github.com/WorldBrain/Roadmap)

- - **Current most important tasks:** Feature Development has not yet started.
-Together with the hypothes.is team we are currently figuring out where we can contribute best to their development.
+ - **Current most important tasks:** At the moment, together with the hypothes.is team, we are figuring out where we can contribute best to their development.

- - **Good beginner task:** Same again
+Join in on the discussion about how to develop the features we see as necessary to a working MVP (Minimum Viable Product) in our [Features-List](https://github.com/WorldBrain/Roadmap/Issues).

 #### 3. Bug Fixing